Neural Wave Functions for Superfluids: AGP Singlet FermiNet

 where $F$ and $G$ are matrices in $\mathbb{R}^{M\times n_L}$.
 Equation~(\ref{eq:ggij}) then becomes

 where the last line defines the functions $\phi_{\gamma}^{\uparrow}$ and $\phi_{\gamma}^{\downarrow}$.
-In the case when $M = p$, where $p = N/2$ is the number of pairs in the system, the determinant of the pairing function can be written as a block-diagonal determinant of FermiNet orbitals:
+In the case when $M = p$, where $p = N/2$ is the number of pairs in the system, the determinant of the many-particle pairing function can be written as a block-diagonal determinant of FermiNet orbitals:

 where $[\phi^{\alpha}]_{ij} = \phi^\alpha_i(\mathbf{r}^\alpha_j)$ are matrices in $\mathbb{R}^{M\times p}$ with $M=p$.
 The product of two $p\times p$ determinants can be written as the determinant of a single $2p \times 2p$ matrix, with the $p\times p$ spin-up and spin-down blocks on the diagonal.
-Therefore, any AGPs wavefunction constructed using the pairing function from Eq.~(\ref{eq:ggij}) with a rank-$p$ matrix $W_{kl}$ is equivalent to a $2p \times 2p$ block-diagonal determinant of conventional FermiNet orbitals.
-The equivalence is already well known \cite{marchi_resonating_2009} for APGs wavefunctions constructed using conventional two-particle orbitals.
+Therefore, a single-geminal AGPs FermiNet wave function constructed using the many-particle pairing function from Eq.~(\ref{eq:ggij}) with a rank-$p$ matrix $W_{kl}$ is equivalent to a $2p \times 2p$ block-diagonal determinant of FermiNet orbitals.
+The equivalence is already well known \cite{marchi_resonating_2009} for AGPs wave functions constructed using conventional two-particle orbitals.

 Now consider the more general case where $p\le M\le n_L$.
 The Cauchy-Binet formula states that \begin{widetext}